 The DfE defines a persistent absentee as a pupil whose attendance is at 90% or lower.
 This is the equivalent to having one day off every fortnight.
-As part of the Trust's Persistent Absence Strategy a pupil is placed on Attendance Risk Register if their attendance falls below 92%, thereby ensuring they receive immediate intervention from this point onwards to help avoid becoming a persistent absentee.
+A pupil is placed on our Attendance Risk Register if their attendance falls below 95%, thereby ensuring they receive immediate intervention from this point onwards to help avoid becoming a persistent absentee.